lzwjava/lzwjava.github.io/original/2025-01-03-programming-en.md

 * Keep things simple, make functions small, and keep files small.
 This makes them easy to test, verify, and check with one sample.

+* It is AI era, use ai tools to make thorough test and everything as perect as much.
+Raise exceptions earlier.
+Add tests for the code and run it in pipeline everyday.
+Mistake is ok, but do not make it in the second time.
+Do it with code checking.

 ---